Alan March

 Beatrice Ashton Vandegrift March was born in 1902 in Philadelphia.
 She was known as Betty to her friends and family.
-Throughout her life she displayed her facility with language, spoken and written.
+Throughout her life Betty displayed her facility with language, spoken and written.
 While attending Red Bank High School in New Jersey she performed in a school play, debated politics on the school's debate team, was elected as her senior class secretary, and became an editor for the school's first newspaper.

 Bayonne Times, April 22, 1922